angular/angular/modules/angular2/docs/web_workers/web_workers.md

 communicate between the Worker and the UI.
 This messaging code is not in the standard angular2.js file.
 * We pass `loader.js` to bootstrap and not `app.ts`.
 You can think of `loader.js` as the `index.html` of the Worker.
 Since WebWorkers share no memory with the UI we need to reload the angular2 dependencies before bootstrapping our application.
-We do this with importScripts.
-Additionally, we need to do this in a different file than `app.ts` because our module loader (System.js in this example) has not been loaded yet, and `app.ts` will be compiled with a System.define call at the top.
+We do this with `importScripts`.
+Additionally, we need to do this in a different file than `app.ts` because our module loader (System.js in this example) has not been loaded yet, and `app.ts` will be compiled with a `System.define` call at the top.
 * The HelloWorld Component looks exactly like a normal Angular2 HelloWorld Component!
 The goal of WebWorker support was to allow as much of Angular to live in the worker as possible.
 As such, *most* angular2 components can be bootstrapped in a WebWorker with minimal to no changes required.

 For reference, here's the same HelloWorld example in Dart.